Alaskan Tigers Book Two

 “Raja, stop pacing.
 You’re going to wear a hole in my favorite rug,” Ty’s mate Tabitha teased.
 She watched him over her coffee mug.
 “We’ve got enough men out there searching the spots Pierce and his gang frequent.
 It won’t do you any good worrying now.”

 He smiled, unable to help it.
 Tabitha had a way of lightening the mood.
 Raja hoped his future mate—whoever she was—would be gifted with the ability to make those around her smile the way Tabitha could.
 She’d been through so much, yet always seemed more concerned about others than she was herself.

 He couldn’t sit still.
 The hairs on the back of his neck stood at attention.
 Something wasn’t right.
 Something was about to break, he could feel it in his soul.
 He ran his hand over the windowsill.
 Outside looked like a winter wonderland.
 Thick, white snow weighed down the tree limbs and the weather reports forecasted more snow over the next few days.

 He stopped his pacing to update Ty and Tabitha.
 “Leo and Connor arrived in California and are on their way to locate Pierce’s sister.
 It’s extremely unlikely he’s there, but maybe she’ll be able to tell us something.”

 “Keep me apprised of the situation.
 I want them back within seventy-two hours, or we send another team.
 We don’t have time to waste.”
-Ty sat reading the reports from the teams spread out all over the country; not one of them had spotted the rogues.
+Ty sat reading the reports from the teams spread out all over the country, not one of them had spotted the rogues.
 Pierce knew they were searching for him, but they didn’t expect him to hide.
-He had murder on his hands, he’d attacked other tiger shifters; maybe he finally knew his days were numbered.
+He had blood on his hands, he’d attacked other tiger shifters, maybe he finally knew his days were numbered.

 Raja nodded, still gazing out the window.